12 Bucket-List Things to Do in Martha’s Vineyard (Local Favorites)

 For a laid-back afternoon with great drinks, Bad Martha Farmer’s Brewery in Edgartown is the perfect spot.
 This local craft brewery offers a variety of island-inspired beers, from the crisp Martha’s Vineyard Ale to the refreshing Honey Helles Lager, brewed with island honey.
 The brewery’s rustic barn setting, surrounded by gardens, adds to the relaxed atmosphere, making it an ideal place to unwind after a day of exploring.

 During my visit, I enjoyed a flight of seasonal brews while lounging in the beer garden.
 They also serve light bites like cheese plates and warm pretzels, pairing perfectly with the beer.
 The best part?
 A portion of their profits goes to local charities, so you can sip with a purpose.
-Whether you’re a beer enthusiast or just looking for a fun, casual hangout, this brewery is a must-visit on the island.
+Whether you’re a beer enthusiast or just looking for a fun, casual hangout, this brewery is a must-do rainy day activity in Cape Cod.

 Discover a delightful wine tasting experience at Bad Martha Farmer's Brewery in the heart of Edgartown.